sumoinc/projen-examples/README.md

 ## Running the Project

-- To init the project the first time, run `npx ts.node .projenrc.ts`.
+- To init the project the first time, run `npx ts-node .projenrc.ts`.
 - Then you can then make changes to `.projenrc.ts` run `npx projen` to rebuild the project.

 ## Slide Decks